Tygron/tygron-ai-suite/README.md

 The Configuration class stores the settings for:
 * The train and test dataset location
-* Mask RCNN model parameters:
+* Mask R-CNN model parameters:
  * Channels
 * Settings for exporting the PyTorch model to ONNX
 * Metadata that is interpreted by the Tygron Platform, such as: